weavejul/CompNeuroDiRP/README.md

 - **9/20:**
   - Will be a basic introduction to neuroscience (behavior of individual neurons and neurons in groups).
 We will also pick the topic for the next meeting.
-  - <a href = "https://docs.google.com/presentation/d/1rGYJxhl2N0D2FNJOnoF-xJ-zQfPaJh2zwuNdMoSgMsI/edit?usp=sharing">Link to slides</a>
+  - <a href = "https://docs.google.com/presentation/d/1rGYJxhl2N0D2FNJOnoF-xJ-zQfPaJh2zwuNdMoSgMsI/edit?usp=sharing">*Link to slides*</a>
 - **9/27:**
-  - We will go over [this paper](./Resources/Papers/DishBrainPong.pdf), in which a group of biological neurons on a dish are trained to play Pong!
+  - We will go over [**this paper**](./Resources/Papers/DishBrainPong.pdf), in which a group of biological neurons on a dish are trained to play Pong!
 It's an example of "wetware", a new model of computation using biological components.
-  - The paper is super dense, so [here's an article](https://www.the-scientist.com/how-neurons-in-a-dish-learned-to-play-pong-70613) which breaks it down into simpler terms!
+  - The paper is super dense, so [**here's an article**](https://www.the-scientist.com/how-neurons-in-a-dish-learned-to-play-pong-70613) which breaks it down into simpler terms!
-  - <a href = "https://docs.google.com/presentation/d/1iz_SYq0NYGrq0YfkLSErbl9jSAySaIkDWhEURsWTnTs/edit?usp=sharing">Link to slides</a>
+  - <a href = "https://docs.google.com/presentation/d/1iz_SYq0NYGrq0YfkLSErbl9jSAySaIkDWhEURsWTnTs/edit?usp=sharing">*Link to slides*</a>
 - **10/4:**
   - We will go over the engramatic representation of memory- that is, how our memories are physically stored, accessed, and manipulated in the brain.
   - The paper [**The 21st Century Engram**](./Resources/Papers/The21stCenturyEngram.pdf) is a good overview of the current understanding of memory.
-  - And here is a wonderful [youtube video](https://youtu.be/X5trRLX7PQY?si=1ofxL2JtGfRwC-gI](https://youtu.be/X5trRLX7PQY?si=dJ873_7poR_nqoEj)) that also goes over the basics of memory storage.
+  - And here is a wonderful [**youtube video**](https://youtu.be/X5trRLX7PQY?si=1ofxL2JtGfRwC-gI](https://youtu.be/X5trRLX7PQY?si=dJ873_7poR_nqoEj)) that also goes over the basics of memory storage.
 I highly recommend watching it!
 ---

 Happy to have you here!